-• The text encourages collaborative learning.
+The text encourages collaborative learning.

-Each chapter ends with one or more Group Activities/Extended Applications that require students to solve multi-level problems involving real data or situations, making it desirable for students to collaborate in their solutions.
-These activities provide opportunities for students to work together to solve real problems that involve the use of technology and that frequently require modeling.
+Each chapter ends with one or more Group Activities/Extended Applications that require students to solve multilevel problems involving real data or situations, making it desirable for students to collaborate in their solutions.
+These activities provide opportunities for students to work together to solve real problems that involve the use of technology and frequently require modeling.

-• In Chapter 8, a Preparing for Calculus section is included that shows how algebra skills from the first four chapters are used in a calculus context.
+• The text ends with a Preparing for Calculus section that shows how algebra skills from the first four chapters are used in a calculus context.